 The bounty of land and sea is evident in Hawaii’s cuisine, which shows South Pacific and Asian influences.
 Roy’s, a popular restaurant located on three islands, serves blackened ahi and macadamia nut-crusted opah, while Yama’s Fish Market in Honolulu presents numerous appetizers and simple staples like beef stew.
 Humble roadside stands serve lau lau (pork wrapped in taro leaf) or poke (seafood tartare).
 Hawaiian hospitality has been exported in a glass via the mai tai and lava flow cocktails.
 For something sweet, try a deep-fried malasada doughnut from Leonard’s Bakery in Honolulu, a chocolate haupia cream pie from Ted’s Bakery on Sunset Beach, or a syrupy shave ice from the famous Matsumoto Shave Ice in Haleiwa.

-Colonized by Polynesians and long a gathering place for visitors from Asia, the South Pacific, and North America, Hawaii has a culture that both reflects these influences and the archipelago's geographic isolation—some of the shops in Honolulu’s Chinatown date to the 19th century.
-The ‘Iolani Palace in Honolulu—where Hawaii’s last royal family lived and ruled—should be the first stop for anyone interested in the islands' heritage.
-Also in Honolulu is the Bernice Pauahi Bishop Museum, whose cultural artifacts range from ancient weapons to the feathered cloak of King Kamehameha the Great.
-To this day, the islands’ cultures are united by the uniquely Hawaiian spirit of aloha.
+Hawaii was colonized by Polynesians and has long drawn visitors from Asia, Oceania, and North America.
+The ‘Iolani Palace—where Hawaii’s last royal family lived and ruled—should be the first stop for anyone interested in the islands' heritage.
+Across the street, the historic Ali'iolani Hale building was featured on the TV series Hawaii Five-0.
+Also check out the Bernice Pauahi Bishop Museum, where fascinating artifacts range from ancient weapons to the feathered cloak of King Kamehameha I. To this day, the islands' varied influences are united by the uniquely Hawaiian spirit of aloha.

 With great weather throughout the year, there’s no bad time to visit Hawaii.
 Hurricane season, from June to November, rarely touches the islands.
 Most domestic and international arrivals land in Honolulu.
 Hawaiian Airlines, Island Air, and Mokulele Airlines operate inter-island flights.
 The islands are large enough to make a car rental worthwhile.
 If you plan to stay in one place, taxis and shuttles are easy to arrange.
 Credit cards are not accepted everywhere, so travelers should carry some cash when shopping.
 A 15–20 percent tip is standard for restaurant bills, 15 percent for taxi fares, and $1–2 per bag handled at a hotel.
 Tips for tours start at $5 and increase based on tour length.
 Outlets are 110 volt.